nhsengland/sharing-platform-docs/research/interviews/user-research-20220214.md

 - 2 x members
 - 8 x managers
 - Including 1 x mobility impaired user using Dragon software and 2 x dyslexic users
--

 ![image](https://user-images.githubusercontent.com/84839501/165292313-61c12d5e-b1b4-4490-95e9-9fe42167ea83.png)

 ### Summary Findings

 #### Notifications were considered essential, and the new designs were seen as an improvement
-- For both managers and members, receiving key updates on changes or activityon the platform was considered essential
+- For both managers and members, receiving key updates on changes or activity on the platform was considered essential
 - Most felt email was the best way to be initially  alerted of changes but felt it was not necessary to receive individual emails for every update.
-Most criticised Kahootzfor the volume and vagueness of emails they received
+Most criticised Kahootz for the volume and vagueness of emails they received
 - Most were unaware in-platform notifications existed on the Kahootz platform, and those who were felt they were too generic
 - Overall users responded positively to new designs for notifications, commenting that the look and feel was a big improvement on the new platform and made it more user friendly
 - They particularly liked the idea of having a single page where they could view all notifications as a manager and member and some explained they may be less dependent on email if this was available